Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Declarations

 \section{Declarations}

 \begin{itemize} \item Funding: This work was supported by the European Partnership for Radiation Protection Research (PianoForte) as part of EU’s “EURATOM” research and innovation program.
-Wies Claeys is supported by the Research Foundation Flanders (FWO) through grant 1S40025N. \item Competing interests: The authors have no relevant financial or non-financial interests to disclose. \item Ethics approval and consent to participate: Not applicable \item Consent for publication: Not applicable \item Data availability: All image data are available in the Zenodo repository (ID to be added), all other data are available in the KU Leuven Research Data Repository (ID to be added).
+Wies Claeys is supported by the Research Foundation Flanders (FWO) through grant 1S40025N. \item Competing interests: The authors have no relevant financial or non-financial interests to disclose. \item Ethics approval and consent to participate: Not applicable \item Consent for publication: Not applicable \item Data availability: The curated dataset of all SPECT/CT image data used in this study is available in the Zenodo repository (\url{https://doi.org/10.5281/zenodo.17897044}).
+All other data are available in the KU Leuven Research Data Repository (\url{https:/doi.org/10.48804/V5KQMX}).

 \item Materials availability: Not applicable \item Code availability: Python scripts used for image analysis are available in the KU Leuven Research Data Repository (ID to be added). \item Author contribution: All authors performed measurements and provided technical expertise.
 Wies Claeys and Michel Koole designed the experiments and wrote the manuscript.
 Wies Claeys performed the data analysis.
 All authors read and approved the final manuscript.